paul-gilber/demoapp-backend/README.md

 docker-compose up # builds application image when it doesn't exist docker-compose up --build # rebuild application image docker-compose down # remove containers, networks and volumes created by docker compose

+# Note: by default, compose.yaml was configured to use an existing application image.
+Run build before docker-compose or update compose.yaml and enable `build` field
 ```

 ## Testing Application Container Image with Container Structure Tests